 Alkyona Quartet

 Outreach is an important part of their work and they are one of the ‘Young Professional’ quartets of Project String Quartet UK.
-Equally at home in education settings, the quartet have given masterclasses and side by side performances at numerous schools including Repton School, St Pauls Boy’s School and Ipswich School, where they led the string section of the Festival of Music two years running.
+Equally at home in education settings, the quartet have given masterclasses and side by side performances at numerous schools including Repton School, St Pauls Boy’s School, Oundle School and Ipswich School.

 The quartet is grateful for sponsorship for their studies and projects to the RCM Director’s Fund; The Tunnell Trust; the Dutch National Music Instrument Foundation for the loan of Jobine’s C.18th Lefebvre cello and the Harrison-Frank Foundation for the loan of Emma’s 1713 Venetian violin.